Facial Wrinkles and Spasm

-Facial Wrinkles: Botox™ treatment weakens the muscles which cause facial wrinkles.
+Botox™ treatment weakens the muscles which cause facial wrinkles around the eyes and forehead

-Upper Lids: Surgical removal of excess skin, loose muscle and fat, to create a more natural rested appearance.
-Removing heavy upper lid skin improves vision and comfort.
+Some people are born with heavy lid skin while most develop heavy upper lids due to time and relaxation of the lid skin.
+This results in poor vision and fatigue due to excessive efforts to raise the lids.
+Surgical removal of excess skin, loose muscle and fat creates better vision and a more natural rested appearance.
 This surgery is considered functional (non-cosmetic and therefore covered by insurance) if a loss of vision can be demonstrated or if the excess skin hangs over the upper lid lashes.

 Upper lid blepharoplasty